arequejo/basta/README.md

 # Basta

-Based on the traditional Mexican game
+Based on the traditional Mexican game, learn how to play it [here](https://www.spanishplayground.net/spanish-game-children-basta).

 ## Built with